 Local government service

-Mary Veronica Neilson was Waterloo Municipal Council’s first elected female alderman, serving from 1945 – 1948, and also Waterloo’s first (and only) female Mayor, elected for two terms in 1946 and 1947.
+Mary Veronica Neilson was Waterloo Municipal Council’s first elected female alderman, serving from 1945-48.
+Neilson was also Waterloo’s first (and only) female Mayor, elected for two terms in 1946 and 1947.
 Women were conspicuous by their absence from local government and her election as Mayor was reported by several newspapers across the state due to its novelty.
 Mary Neilson was a female trail-blazer and important community role model.

 Mary Neilson was no stranger to local politics.
 She was a member of the ALP Waterloo branch.
 Her husband John Neilson was previously an alderman on Waterloo Council (1932-40) and mayor twice.
 During that time, Mary Neilson served as the Mayoress, attending civic events and ceremonies, and working as a local patron, assisting with fundraising and communities activities.
 She also acted as Mayoress during the mayoral terms of two other aldermen.